bruchansky/pfootprint-nlp/README.md

-# Political Footprints: Analysing Political Discourses Using Pre-Trained Word Vectors
+# Political Footprints: Political Discourse Analysis Using Pre-Trained Word Vectors

 A political footprint is vector-based representation of a political discourse in which each vector represents a word.
 Political footprints are computed using machine learning technologies, which allows for systematic and more objective political analysis.